Insights and best practices for digital media professionals, by Manning Krull.

 Your website's framework may not be ADA-compliant!

-One of the WCAG's requirements for ADA compliance is that website users must be able to manually increase the size of all content.
+When viewing any webpage, a user should be able to manually increase the size of all content, up to 200%, with no visible errors on the page.
+This is an ADA requirement.
 By default, web browsers facilitate this with Control-plus (for Windows) or Command-plus (for Mac).
-However, some website frameworks, templates, and CMS platforms disable this functionality!
+However, some website frameworks, templates, and CMS platforms disable this functionality.

 If you have a website, go to it right now and try to increase the text size: click somewhere in the blank space of the website (to make sure that area is in focus, rather than the browser interface, or another app that's open) and then press Control-plus (Windows) or Command-plus (Mac).

-Did it not work?
+Did it not work at all?
 Then your website's code is actively preventing this required functionality, and your site is not ADA-compliant.

 How can one correct this?

 If you're lucky, it may be a setting in your website's admin area (aka dashboard) that can simply be turned on or off; this would be unusual, but it's a possibility.
 Or, a web developer may be able to manually edit the code of your framework, template, or CMS platform to unblock this functionality.
 This might entail an easy edit of a few lines of code, or it could turn out to be a real nightmare and require a partial or complete overhaul of your site.
-There's no way to know until the dev can get in there and do some digging.
+There's no way to know until the dev can get in there and do some digging, to determine what exactly is preventing the zoom from working.

 Another option, of course, is to switch your site over to a different framework, template, or CMS platform that does allow this functionality.
 It's possible to search specifically for a platform that's advertised as ADA-compliant, and that should cover this.